tempname11/WorkingTitle4/notes/short_term.md

     --- all boilerplate done

-    - raytracing pass, writing probes into GB2
+    - raytracing pass (compute or rt pipeline?), writing probes into GB2
-    - directional light pass: GB2 -> LB2